 Urban Teachers accepts about 30 percent of applicants.
 We send only the best teachers into urban classrooms.

-Fifty-two percent of our residents in Cohort 2017 are people of color.
+Sixty-three percent of our residents in Cohort 2019 are people of color.
 We are committed to increasing the percentage of teachers of color in our program.
 Studies show that having just one teacher of color can positively impact the academic performance of students of color for decades.

-Nearly one-third of our residents in Cohort 2017 are the first person in their family to go to college.
+Nearly one-third of our residents in Cohort 2019 are the first person in their family to go to graduate from college.
 They know what it’s like to be trailblazers–and they’re prepared to help their students do the same.